infiniteopt/InfiniteOpt.jl/docs/src/guide/transcribe.md

 ```

 !!! note
-    1. Note that like `supports`, the `transformation_[obj]` methods also employ the
+    Note that like `supports`, the `transformation_[obj]` methods also employ the
     `label::Type{AbstractSupportLabel} = PublicLabel` keyword argument that by
     default will return variables/expressions/constraints associated with public
     supports.
 The full set (e.g., ones corresponding to internal collocation nodes)
     is obtained via `label = All`.
-    2. These methods also employ the `ndarray::Bool` keyword argument that will cause the
-       output to be formatted as an n-dimensional array where the dimensions
-       correspond to the infinite parameter dependencies.
-For example, if we have an
-       infinite variable `y(t, ξ)`, and we invoke a query method with `ndarray = true`
-       then we'll get a matrix whose dimensions correspond to the supports of `t` and
-       `ξ`, respectively.
-Also, if `ndarray = true` then `label` correspond to the
-       intersection of supports labels in contrast to its default of invoking the union
-       of the labels.

 Likewise, [`transformation_constraint`](@ref transformation_constraint(::InfOptConstraintRef)) and
-[`supports`](@ref supports(::InfOptConstraintRef)) can be used with constraints to find their transcribed
-equivalents in the `JuMP` model and determine their supports.
+[`supports`](@ref supports(::InfOptConstraintRef)) can be used with constraints to find their transcribed equivalents in the `JuMP` model and determine their supports.

 We can also do this with measures and expressions:
 ```jldoctest transcribe